finos/rune-dsl/documentation/documentation.rst

 * Number - ``int`` ``number``
 * Logic - ``boolean``
 * Date and Time - ``date`` ``time`` ``zonedDateTime``

+In addition, Rosetta provides for some special types called 'qualified types', which are specific to its application in the financial domain:

 * Calculation - ``calculation``
 * Product and event qualification - ``productType`` ``eventType``

+Those special types are designed to flag attributes which result from the execution of some logic, such that model implementations can identify where to stamp the execution output in the model.

 The Rosetta convention is that class names use the PascalCase (starting with a capital letter, also referred to as the upper `CamelCase <https://en.wikipedia.org/wiki/Camel_case>`_), while attribute names use the camelCase (starting with a lower case letter, also referred to as the lower camelCase).
 Class names need to be unique across the model, including with respect to rule names.
 All those requirements are controlled by the Rosetta grammar.